Hurakann/rest-api-sdk-java/README.md

 The configuration for the sdk is based on an properties file where you must provide:

-* HTTP parameters
+* HTTP connection configuration
-* Tenant configuration
+* API access parameters
 * Credentials

 Configuring your sdk is easy, just create a file called `sdk-java.properties` like placed on resources and add to your application.Now provide the absolute path to properties file for loading as a resource,